microbial-pangenomes-lab/plate_reader_evolution/robot/ramp_maker/README.md

 Usage
 -----

-Edit `data/my_drug.tsv` with the desired concentration for each well in a 96 well plate.
+Edit `data/my_drug.tsv` or `data/my_384_drug.tsv` with the desired concentration for each well in a 96 or 384 well plate.
 Missing wells will not be filled with either water or drug.

 Edit any parameters (such as final volume and stock concentration) at the top of the `protocol.ot2.py` file and save the changes.
 Do not change anything else unless you know what/why you are doing it.

-Create a zipped archive that contains the `protocol.ot2.py` file and the `data` and `labware` folders.
-You can use the following command from the terminal: `zip -r ramp_maker.zip data labware protocol.ot2.py`
+Create the final protocol python file by injecting the desired drug concentration data:

-Using the 4.7 version of the opentrons app, upload the `ramp_maker.zip` file, and follow the instructions as if it was a regular protocol.
-You may need to enable developer tools through the app:
+    python3 inject.py protocol.ot2.py data/my_384_drug.py > my_protocol.py

-`More > App > Enable developer tools > __DEV__ Enable Bundle Upload`.
+Upload the `my_protocol.py` file in the Opentrons app.
 The app will indicate which labware is needed and in which position.